danzeng8/TopoRoot/ReadMe.md

 Then, go to Project > Properties.
 This is where the Windows SDK Version and Platform Toolset will depend on your machine.
 If you are using Visual studio 2019, then try v142 for the platform toolset (v141 for VS 2017, v140 for VS 2015).
 Windows SDK version 10.0 is the latest installed version on my machine (a Windows 10), however I have also seen Windows 8 SDK to work instead on older machines (sometimes even if they are Windows 10).
 Apply the changes in the property window.

-Next, in the Visual Studio menu go o Build > Build Solution.
+Next, in the Visual Studio menu go to Build > Build Solution.
 If successful, this will update the .exe file in the main repository directory (called TopoSimplifier.exe and root_traits_auto.exe).
 Otherwise, keep tweaking the Project properties as in the above - assuming a Windows 8 or 10 machine, there should be some settings which will allow for a successful build.

 One more thing:
 When downloading this repository, make sure the simpleDictionaryFull.bin file in the TopoSimplifier directory is completely downloaded (ALL 131,072 Kb of it).
 Also make sure that the tmp directory and its subdirectories are completely downloaded.